 If you want to use Modbus to monitor other types of systems, please contact us.
 We will study the business case and make a proposal.

-To know more Modbus data, download the excel file from CE+T website.
+To know more about Modbus data, download the excel file from the web interface or CE+T website.